Basic, and Early Adopter users can change security settings on past entries by editing each entry individually

 , and may appear in search results even if the entry's security has been changed.

 You can also set a minimum security level

 for all future entries in your journal and add a "Friends-Only" banner

 .Do you want to change the security of your community?

 Minimum Security for Future Entries

 When you change the minimum security level of your journal, the Post an Entry page will default to your minimum security level and will not allow you to choose a less restrictive level.
-Entries posted using off-site update methods, such as downloadable clients, voice posts, or posts by email, will also respect your minimum security level, even if the external interface does not reflect this.
+Entries posted using off-site update methods, such as downloadable clients or posts by email, will also respect your minimum security level, even if the external interface does not reflect this.
 If you wish to post an entry with less restrictive security than your minimum, first post it with your minimum security, then edit it to change the security setting.

 If you specify a more restrictive security level than your minimum security level, LiveJournal will use the more restrictive one.
 For example, if your minimum security level is set to 'Friends' and you select 'Private', the entry will be set to 'Private' since 'Private' is more restrictive than 'Friends'.